Charlotte Employment Law Mediation Services

 What is Mediation?

 Mediation is a settlement-conference process that helps parties to resolve legal disputes.
-Often, mediation will allow the parties to reach faster and better economic results that they would achieve in litigation.
+Often, mediation will allow the parties to reach faster and better economic results than they would achieve in litigation.
 Most cases that mediate are successful in reaching a settlement.

 What is the Mediation Process?